knaankoosh/NN-NILM/README.md

 # NN-NILM
-Non-Intrusive Load Monitoring by Auto-Encoders
+Non-Intrusive Load Monitoring by Auto-Encoders\n
 More info in NILM2018.pdf